Pharmacometrics-Enabled DOse OPtimization (PEDOOP) for Seamless Phase I-II Trials in Oncology: Phase I Design

+In subsequent discussion, we will link PK with toxicity outcomes at each dose.
+This requires a summary of drug concentration across patients assigned to the same dose.
+To this end, we propose a prior distribution for $V_i$ and $k_i$ so that an average dose-level drug concentration can be computed by integrating them out.
+Specifically, let

 Here, $Gamma(\alpha, \lambda)$ denotes a gamma distribution with the shape parameter of $\alpha$ and the rate parameter of $\lambda$.
 The prior distributions describe the variabilities associated with patients, as each individual physiological condition may vary.
-By integrating $k$ and $V$ over the prior distributions, we derive the population-level drug concentration at dose $d$ as
+By integrating $k_i$ and $V_i$ over their prior distributions across patients assigned to the same dose, we derive the dose-level drug concentration at dose $d$ as

 where $g_{V}(V)$ and $g_{k}(k)$ are the probability density functions of the prior distribution of $V$ and $k$ as per \eqref{eq:prior_vk}.
 We assume $\alpha_V > 1$ to ensure a positive value for $c(t \mid d).$